 Download the digital form and fill it in.
 After your form is processed, you will receive a home assignment.
 About a week before the admission interview, you will receive an invitation stating the time at which your admission interview will take place.

 When are the admission interviews held?

-On Saturday June 5 and Wednesday June 9, 2021.
+In June.
 Note: If there are still course places available after the admissions rounds in June, there will be an additional admissions round in September.
 More information about this will follow in June on our website.

 What should I expect at the admission interview?